GluuFederation/gluu-gateway/README.md

 ### 9. Snapshots

 Take snapshots of currently active nodes.
-All APIs, Plugins, Consumers, Upstreams and Targetswill be saved and available for later import.
+All APIs, Plugins, Consumers, Upstreams and Targets will be saved and available for later import.
 ![snapshot](doc/9_snapshot.png)